 We're pleased to announce that our bestselling Product Table Plugin now supports all the WooCommerce product filter widgets.
+Keep reading to learn all about them.

 What are the new product filter widgets?